riojosdev/100-days-of-code/log.md

 Overall, I had a great time learning a lot.
 I took a giant leap with the help of MDN Web Docs.
 Thank You MDN <3

 **Link(s) to work**: None

+### Day 75: Aug 23, 2020

+**Today's Progress**: Made a Contact Saver Database website using ExpressJS and Mongoose

+**Thoughts:** Build a contact saver database website using ExpressJS and a MongoDB database.
+I am experimenting with the technologies I learned from the MDN web docs.
+I plan to be a expert in this stack.
+Right now I know MEN in the MERN or MEVN stack.

+**Link(s) to work**: None